Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 Measure from the center of the bolt hole to the front tip of the bowl.
 If the measurement is 16-1/16″ (408mm) or less, choose a round seat model.
 Anything after 16-1/16″ up to 18-1/16″ (459mm), go for the elongated seat model.

-Make sure you have a minimum distance of 1.5″ clearance between the bolt hole center and the tank.
-Anything short of the minimum distance, the tank will obstruct the full opening of the seat and cover.
+Ensure you have a minimum distance of 1.5″ clearance between the bolt hole center and the tank.
+Anything short of the minimum distance will interfere with the full opening of the seat and cover.
 Or you won’t be able to mount the seat at all.

-One final step and this is crucial.
-If you have a one-piece toilet with a deep French curve connecting the tank and the bowl, the bidet seat might not fit.
-Chances are, the back of the seat is resting on the curve or the access to the mounting holes is obstructed.
+One final step, and this is crucial.
+If you have a one-piece toilet with a deep French curve connecting the tank and the bowl, the bidet seat might not fit properly.
+The issue is likely that the back of the seat is resting on the curve that obstructed access to the mounting holes.

 Example of toilets with a French curve between the tank and bowl.